Configuring Test Suite

 Clone the test suite repository locally, and install its dependencies.

-Node.js version 14 or above is required (which version am I using?).
+version 14 or above is required ().

 Note that the above command only runs the "core" tests within the test suite, which should take around 60 seconds to complete.